-- This policy was developed and adopted on:

-- The policy will be reviewed on:

-- The Designated Safeguarding Lead (DSL) is:

-- The Deputy Designated Safeguarding Lead (DDSL) is:

-- The name of the Designated Teacher for Children in Care and Previously in Care is:

-- The Single Point of Contact (SPOC) for the Prevent agenda is:

-- The Child Sexual Exploitation Lead is:

-- The named Safeguarding Governor is:

-- The named Whistleblowing Governor is:

-- The named Safeguarding Trustee is: Ruth Krolik

-- The named Whistleblowing Trustee is: Lyn Davis
+- This policy was developed and adopted on: 23rd September 2020 - The policy will be reviewed on: 1st September 2021 - The Designated Safeguarding Lead (DSL) is: Hannah Simpson - The Deputy Designated Safeguarding Lead (DDSL) is: Helen Ward - The name of the Designated Teacher for Children in Care and Previously in Care is: Hannah Simpson - The Single Point of Contact (SPOC) for the Prevent agenda is: Helen WArd - The Child Sexual Exploitation Lead is: Hannah Simpson - The named Safeguarding Governor is: Dawn Hamilton-Barrett - The named Whistleblowing Governor is: Simon Morris

 This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-Revised November 2018, minor revision December 2018.
-Further revised July 2019 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-(Next Revision date July 2020).
-This policy reflects Keeping Children Safe in Education: Statutory guidance for schools and colleges.
-September 2019
+It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).

+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges.
+September 2020.